In this lesson we’re going to show you how to:

 Lesson Summary

 In this lesson we've taken a look at how to upload your website to your server using FileZilla.
-We looked at:
+We looked at:- What FTP is

 0 comments: